huggingface/blog/simple_sdxl_optimizations.md

 However, all of these improvements come at the expense of a significantly larger model.
 How much larger?
 The base SDXL model has 3.5B parameters, which is approximately 3x larger than the previous Stable Diffusion model.

-To explore how we can optimize SDXL for inference speed and memory-usage, we ran some tests on an A100 GPU (40 GB).
+To explore how we can optimize SDXL for inference speed and memory use, we ran some tests on an A100 GPU (40 GB).
 For each inference run, we generate 4 images and repeat it 3 times.

 So if you run SDXL out-of-the-box as is with full precision and use the default attention mechanism, it’ll consume 28GB of memory and take 72.2 seconds!